oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 both the `left` and `right` node templates.
-In addition, each requirement must correctly match source nodes and target nodes are matched correctly, which can be accomplished by making sure that a target node of each relationship has the same `NODE_INDEX` value as its source node.
-This following code snippet shows requirement definition grammar that uses `NODE_INDEX` values to uniquely identify target nodes:
+In addition, each requirement must correctly match source nodes and target nodes are matched correctly, which can be accomplished by making sure that a target node of each relationship has the same node index value as its source node.
+This following code snippet shows requirement definition grammar that uses the `$node_index` function to uniquely identify target nodes:

 ```yaml
 service_template: